devgeniem/wp-geniem-roles/README.md

 # Examples

 ## Initializing Geniem Roles
-Geniem roles plugin has been designed in Singleton architecture.
+Geniem roles plugin has been designed in singleton architecture.
 Singleton is created inside the plugin.
 After plugin has been activated you are able to use Geniem roles functions.
 It is still good practice to check that plugin has been activated.

 ```php